-Spree 4.2 is a collaborative work of 34 amazing individuals from around the globe who contributed over 1500 commits since Spree 4.1.
+Spree 4.2 is a collaborative work of 34 outstanding individuals from around the globe who contributed over 1500 commits since Spree 4.1.

-This release was intended to make Spree accessible to anyone in every place of our planet in every country and every major language.
+This release was intended to make Spree accessible to everyone in every country using every major language.
 Besides new features, this release includes hundreds of bug fixes and improvements.

-Thanks to the awesome work of Matthew Kennedy supported by Spark team we were able to deliver a brand new and modern Admin UI which works great on mobile and tablet devices.
+Thanks to the awesome work of Matthew Kennedy supported by the Spark team, we were able to deliver a brand new and modern Admin UI which works great on mobile and tablet devices.

-This was done in a gradual enhancement process of the current codebase so all of the existing Extensions and customizations will still work as it’s fully backward compatible.
+This was done in a gradual enhancement process of the current codebase, so all of the existing Extensions and customizations will still work as it is fully backward compatible.

 The next releases will bring more Admin UI improvements such as a new Reporting dashboard.